Last Updated on February 15, 2023 by Louise

 L’Atelier Des Lumières

-L’Atelier des Lumières is a unique experience which provides an unusual way for teenagers to experience art.
-It’s an immersive exhibition which presents classic pieces of art with projectors and a music.
+Immerse yourself in art at the L’Atelier des Lumières.
+This unique experience which provides an unusual way for teenagers to experience art, even if they’re normally not that interested.
+The immersive exhibition presents classic pieces of art with projectors and music.
 Moving images are projected onto blank canvas walls.
 It has excellent reviews and is often sold out so well worth a visit if you can get tickets.

 Photo Credit : Peter Haas / Wikipedia